Plarium: Reception

 Plarium's Stormfall: Age of War made "Top 20 Facebook apps" chart during its 2012 launch, and was one of the fastest growing Facebook apps by monthly active users at that time.
-Facebook's Director of Game Partnerships Sean Ryan called it a "beautiful-looking game" when it launched in November 2012.

 In 2013, Facebook named Soldiers Inc. as one of the best new social games of the year.

 In 2014, Plarium was named one of Europe's most promising startups by Wired UK journalist Madhumita Venkataramanan.

 In 2014, Facebook's Director of Platform Partnerships, Julien Codorniou mentioned Plarium as one of the top global gaming companies on the Facebook platform.

 VentureBeat mentioned Plarium in March 2014 as one of the standalone gaming companies prioritizing social games on the Facebook platform.

-Plarium's RAID: Shadow Legends was nominated for the 2019 Google Play Users’ Choice Awards in the "Games" category.
+Plarium's Raid: Shadow Legends was nominated for the 2019 Google Play Users' Choice Awards in the "Games" category.
 The game was also nominated for the "Game of the Year" and "Best Audio/Visual Accomplishment" categories at the 2020 Pocket Gamer Mobile Games Awards.
 It was featured as "Game of the Day" on the App Store and won the best "App Video" award at the 2020 App Growth Awards.

-Plarium's game Mech Arena was the App Store's "Game of the Day on 15 October 2021.
+Plarium's game Mech Arena was the App Store's "Game of the Day" on October 15, 2021.

-In July 2022, RAID: Shadow Legends crossed $1 billion (USD) in lifetime revenue, becoming "one of the world’s most lucrative RPGs."
+In July 2022, Raid: Shadow Legends crossed US$1 billion in lifetime revenue, becoming "one of the world's most lucrative RPGs."

+In December 2024, it was shared that Mech Arena has been downloaded over 80 million times during an interview with the game's director Vadym Syvolap.